How can you get your dream career? Turns out you don’t necessarily need university. Here are 10 of the highest paying

 Lots of marketing professionals do have a degree, but there are also thousands working within a digital marketing company who do not.
 They either learned on the job, came from other related disciplines or have acquired the right skills through digital marketing courses online.

 One of the best things about getting into digital marketing is that your days can be filled with completely different tasks.
-One day you may be working on a Facebook marketing campaign for a cat café in London, and the next you could be creating visuals for a fashion brand’s website.
+For example, one day, you may be working on a Facebook marketing campaign for a cat café in London, and the next you could be creating visuals for a fashion brand’s website.

-People working these fun and exciting jobs will earn between £25,000 and £45,000 per annum on average.
+People working these fun and exciting jobs will earn between £25,000 and £45,000 per annum on average, with Glassdoor suggesting that a very reasonable £37,500 is the most common current offering.

 7) SEO expert

 SEO is probably something you have never heard of unless you’re involved in it.
 It stands for Search Engine Optimisation and revolves around getting businesses’ websites onto the first page of Google to find more customers.

-This can be done in many ways, and one of the most common is researching what everyone is typing into Google – and then applying those words into the content of websites.
-They also help with the technical aspects of a website.
+This can be done in many ways, and one of the most common is researching what everyone is typing into Google – and then creating website content to satisfy those searches.
+They also help with the technical aspects of a website, making them as appealing as possible to people and search engines.

 It can be a very interesting and rewarding job to help a business reach the top and succeed, and you will not need a university degree to do it.

-You will however need to sign up to SEO courses and do your own research into the latest tricks and tips (what will work changes in line with Google’s algorithms).
+You will however need to sign up for SEO courses and do your own research into the latest tricks and tips (what will work changes in line with Google’s algorithms).
 You’ll then be able to get a job with an SEO or marketing agency paying anything from £25,000 to £50,000 annually.
-Be prepared to earn around £20,000 per year when you first start out, but remember that freelancers have the potential to earn a very high amount when they’re experienced.
+Be prepared to earn around £20,000 per year when you first start out but remember that freelancers have the potential to earn a very high amount when they’re experienced.